mccurdyc/neighbor/README.md

 ## Executing a Cli Command/Executable Binary

-neighbor allows you to specify a cli command or executable binary to be run on a per-repository basis with **each repository as the working directory**.
+neighbor allows you to specify an executable binary to be run on a per-repository basis with **each repository as the working directory**.

-Sample custom binaries can be found in the [examples](./_examples).
+Examples can be found in the [examples](./_examples).

 ## License
 + [GNU General Public License Version 3](./LICENSE)